Retirees’ self-help in Israeli schools: ‘We all want to be relevant’

 The Israeli charity Yadid Lahinuch, Hebrew for “Friend of Education,” was founded 16 years ago to meet two major needs in the young and growing country.

-One, that many elementary schools in Israel, as elsewhere in the world, are failing because classrooms are too big, there aren’t enough teachers, and weaker students are being left behind.
-And two, that people in Israel, also as around the world, are living longer and healthier lives, and that many retirees want to be and can be active and useful within their society.
+One is that many elementary schools in Israel, as elsewhere in the world, are failing because classrooms are too big, there aren’t enough teachers, and weaker students are being left behind.
+And two, people in Israel, and around the world, are living longer and healthier lives, and many retirees want to be and can be active and useful within their society.

 Why We Wrote This